 The Bottom Line

-Each organization should schedule an annual review of their patient billing statements to reflect any internal changes and update to best practice to avoid becoming obsolete in the current market.
+Each organization should schedule an annual review of their patient billing statements to reflect any internal changes and update to best practices to avoid becoming obsolete in the current market.
 Use the above components along with patient feedback to improve your billing statements.
-Your concise, easy-to-read design with your payment options clearly visible will ultimately increase self pay revenue.
+Your concise, easy-to-read design with your payment options clearly visible will ultimately increase self-pay revenue.